bsenst/midterm-resp/README.md

 	python test_service.py

-Make sure the test script sends the request to the url the flask app is being served https://172.17.0.2:9696
+Make sure the test script sends the request to the url the flask app is being served (i.e. https://172.17.0.2:9696).

 ### Run the Service using Docker